TechDufus/TravLang/CONTRIBUTING.md

-Note: we have been asked whether groups of contributors could balance maintenance work at the level of the whole group, rather than individual contributors -- for example a company where some frequent OCaml contributors would do less maintenance and others would do more to compensate.
+Note: we have been asked whether groups of contributors could balance maintenance work at the level of the whole group, rather than individual contributors -- for example a company where some frequent travlang contributors would do less maintenance and others would do more to compensate.
 Yes, that sounds reasonable, but also harder to balance than encouraging everyone to play nice individually.